 Employees’ Health Insurance (EHI) or 健康保険 (Kenkō Hoken)

-Employees having a full-time contract with a company which employs five workers or more are eligible for the employment-based health insurance program.
-The premiums are deducted from an employee’s monthly paycheck and the company is responsible for paying half the price of total premiums.
+For Employee’s Health Insurance, the premiums are deducted from an employee’s monthly paycheck and the company is responsible for paying half the price of total premiums.
 The plan covers 70% of the overall medical cost.
 The medical costs of your family members who are financially dependent on you are covered by your insurance.

 Another benefit of EHI is you can receive Invalidity Benefit or 傷病手当金(Shōbyo Teate Kin).